Poutchouli/XLSCSV2SQL/README.md

 1. **Start the Application**: Run `npm run dev` and open `http://localhost:5173`

 ### Common Usage Steps
+1. **Database Initialization**:
+   - When you first open the app, you'll see an "Initializing Database..." overlay
+   - Wait for the database to initialize (usually takes 1-3 seconds)
+   - The overlay will disappear when the database is ready
+   - If there's an error, you'll see an error overlay with details

 2. **Import Data**:
    - Drag and drop any CSV file onto the canvas
    - A preview modal will appear showing your data